 Cause of Condition: Policies and procedures have not been designed and implemented to ensure compliance with the state statutes regarding the maintaining of fixed assets.
+Additionally, procedures have not been designed and implemented to provide for accurate inventory records and the safeguarding of consumable inventory items.

 Effect of Condition: These conditions resulted in noncompliance with state statutes.
 When fixed assets are not monitored, opportunities for misuse or loss of equipment can occur.
+Additionally, when consumable inventories are not monitored on a regular basis, opportunities for misuse or theft of items are more likely to occur.